Native English Teachers Wanted: is it really illegal to advertise for “native” speakers?

 “Oh yeah, my dad’s Italian, but my mom’s British.
-I used to spend summers there… somewhere in the South, I believe.”
+I used to spend summers in England… somewhere in the South, I believe.”
 That was a friend’s backstory when looking for jobs.
 Her family was fully Italian and she’d maybe been to the UK once, but whatever.

 And on and on and on.

-Here on the home front, my girlfriend Morena isn’t a teacher, but she is a non-native English speaker.
+Here on the home front, my girlfriend (now wife) Morena isn’t a teacher, but she is a non-native English speaker.
 Sorta.
 I mean, she’s from India, and English isn’t her first language.
-She claims to have picked it up from watching Scooby Doo as a teenager – which, as a retired English teacher myself, I don’t believe at all.
+She claims to have picked it up from watching Scooby Doo as a teenager – a story which, as a retired English teacher myself, I don’t believe at all.

 On the other hand, most people who meet Morena come away insisting that she’s British, and she has to convince them that she’s actually Indian, from India, with a whole Indian family, and that she really actually grew up in a town in the tropics, petting the elephants at the local Hindu temple.

 Sure.
 Just like I pass off as Irish.

 But is she technically “native” according to the dictionary definition?

 Really, people: who the fuck cares?